databio/pepatac/README.md

 Here are a few of the highlights that make `pepatac` valuable (explained in more detail later in this README).

+**Beautiful HTML reports**.
+Your results are an easy-to-navigate HTML report with a sample table, job status, summary statistics, and QC plots at your fingertips.

 **Scalability**.
 Run the pipeline easily on a project with a single sample or a thousand.
 This pipeline is compatible with [looper](https://github.com/pepkit/looper), so it can run locally or with *any* cluster resource manager (*e.g.* SLURM, SGE, or LFS).

 **Restartability**.
 The pipeline is built using [pypiper](https://github.com/databio/pypiper), so it automatically picks up where it left off in case of preemption or crash.